Skip to main content

 What the integration does not touch

-The integration stays narrow.
-These pieces of your MCP server are unaffected:
+The pattern stays narrow.
+These parts of your MCP server are unaffected:

 When this is the right integration

-You operate an MCP server where some tools have real upstream cost.
-Premium data, paid LLMs, expensive compute.
-The integration converts each call into a wallet-settled transaction without needing a billing portal, a Stripe account, or per-agent signup.
-The unit economics finally work because the agent pays at call time, not after a sales cycle.
+Some of your tools have real upstream cost.
+Premium data, paid models, expensive compute.
+The adapter turns each gated call into a wallet-settled transaction with no billing portal, no Stripe account, and no per-agent signup.
+The unit economics work because the agent pays at call time, not after a sales cycle.

-You want monetization to be invisible to free users.
-The server keeps returning 200 on free tools the same way it always did.
-Paid tools 402 cleanly; clients with wallets settle silently.
-Clients without wallets get a useful, machine-readable "payment required" signal rather than a misleading 401 or generic error.
+You want monetization invisible to free users.
+Free routes keep returning 200 the way they always did.
+Gated routes 402 cleanly; wallet-equipped clients settle silently, and clients without wallets get a clear, machine-readable signal instead of a misleading error.

-You want a single billing surface for many agent buyers.
-Without the integration, every agent that wants to use your premium tool has to onboard through your auth flow.
-With the integration, any agent runtime that speaks x402 - regardless of who built it, how it onboarded its user, what cloud it runs in - can pay your server.
-The integration is many-to-one by default.
+You want one billing surface for many agent buyers.
+Without this, every agent that wants your premium tool onboards through your auth flow.
+With it, any runtime that speaks x402, whoever built it and wherever it runs, can pay your route.
+The pattern is many-to-one by default.

 Pricing and tier choices

-For a brand-new MCP server, Free is enough to validate that monetization works.
-The crossover point where Pro pays for itself is around $400-500/month of transaction volume on the server's agent profile - the same crossover as the LangChain integration's tier math, because the underlying fee schedule is identical.
-Most MCP servers that earn revenue at all cross that line within their first month if the gated tools have real demand.
-For the broader monetization decision framework, see how-to-monetize-mcp-server.
+For a brand-new server, Free is enough to prove monetization works.
+The rough crossover where Pro pays for itself is a few hundred dollars of monthly volume on that profile, the same math as the LangChain integration's tiers, because the fee schedule is shared.
+Most servers that earn anything real cross that line in the first month if the gated routes have demand.
+For the full decision framework on what to gate and what to charge, see how-to-monetize-mcp-server.

 FAQ